caprenter/bingley-music-town/docs/purpose.md

 Bingley Music Town brings together the people that care about music in our area, to make sure there are great musical opportunities for everyone now, and into the future.

-<blockquote class="blockquote m-4 w-50 fw-bold"><p>"We're helping to make Bingley a place where music is celebrated and valued as an asset that sustains our health, our wellbeing, and our economy."</p></blockquote>
+<blockquote class="blockquote m-4 fw-bold purpose"><p>"We're helping to make Bingley a place where music is celebrated and valued as an asset that sustains our health, our wellbeing, and our economy."</p></blockquote>

 There's already so much going on, so we're simply connecting people, sharing ideas, and using each other to make things happen around music.